-3.2.4 Recognition of Buffers as a River Management Method
+3.2.5 Riparian Planting of Buffers

-Buffers are an envelope of land beyond the river channel that is allocated for erosion control and protection - often but not always in the form of trees.
-Establishing buffers supports River Edge Envelopes, River Bed Level Monitoring and Mixed Vegetative Planting common methods.
+A buffer is an envelope of land beyond the river channel on all western rivers that is allocated for erosion control and protection - often, but not exclusively, in the form of trees.
+Establishing these envelopes is useful for other common river management methods, including: river management envelopes; bed level monitoring; and mixed riparian planting within buffers.

 In the Wairarapa, the planting of willow tree buffers for river and erosion management has been a practice for more than 30 years.
-The advantages of vegetated buffers include:
+The advantages of riparian planting of buffers include:

-- Reduced lateral erosion and sedimentation; - Improved meander alignment and reduced channel distortions; - Cover and habitat for wildlife; and - Riparian vegetation reduces the nutrients and pathogens from runoff entering the waterways.
+- · Reduced lateral erosion and sedimentation; - Improved meander alignment and reduced channel distortions: - · Cover and habitat for wildlife; and - · Reduced nutrients and pathogens from runoff entering the waterways.

-The establishment of vegetation can increase resistance to erosion along a bank edge without preventing erosion occurring altogether.
+The establishment of vegetation can increase resistance to erosion along a bank edge without preventing it altogether.
 In effect, it slows the erosion process, meaning less land will be eroded compared to bare, unplanted land.
-Whilst willow trees are frequently used to bind the river bank material together, the FMP will move towards a more diverse mix of planting.
+Whilst willow trees are frequently used to bind the river bank material together, this FMP directs a move towards a more diverse mix of planting for both the western and eastern rivers (see Section 3.2.6 Mixed Riparian Planting within Buffers).

 Land which is included within buffers may incur erosion damage prior to erosion control measures being established.
-For example, during a flood event, a buffer may erode due to erosion prior to subsequent planting being established along a lowered river margin.
-At times, these buffers naturally refill with gravel and are replanted as river meanders migrate downstream, and at other times these buffers are artificially reconstructed by machine work and replanted.
+For example, during a flood event, a buffer may erode prior to subsequent planting being established along a lowered river margin.
+In some instances, these buffers will naturally refill with gravel and be replanted as river meanders migrate downstream, and at other times these buffers will be artificially reconstructed by machine work and replanted.